stubbo/helpful-inertia-bits/readme.md

         // $this->handleRedirect($data)
         // will call back() for inertia
-        // because data is a resource isn't a collection or one key array we get JsonResource for api calls return $this->handleRedirect($key);
+        // because data is a resource we get JsonResource for api calls, collections and arrays with one key return AnonymousResourceCollection return $this->handleRedirect($key);
     }